tofetpuzo/MERN/project 3/project3.md

 The use of environment variables to store information was solely done in other to secure the configuration and secret data for the application, as against writing connection strings directly to the index.js file.

-After this configuration, I ran the file to see if the database did run successfully configured.
+After this configuration, I ran the file to see if the database was successfully configured.

 ![MDB](./images/database.png)